-The base of this behavior stems from insecurity and to navigate a client as such, you need to switch on your compliment machine.
+The base of this behaviour stems from insecurity and to navigate a client as such, you need to switch on your compliment machine.
 Throw in a compliment here and there for them and be wary of the battles you pick with them.
 It’s not always necessary to engage, remember that.

 5. The professional

 Well, it’s not all dark and gloomy in the world of freelance jobs!
 There are people who are self-aware and will make you feel comfortable and set realistic goals.
 They’re simply concerned with the final work and aren’t interested in the semantics of how you get there as long as you deliver as per the deadline.

 While working with such clients, respect their time and always keep your communication on point while being honest.
 Lastly, treasure them because there are high chances that they will refer you and bring you more work from like-minded people.

 As we told you earlier, the world of freelancing is a fascinating one and you’ll meet different types of people who will always teach you a thing or two.
 We’ve gone a step ahead to study this world and bring you the best possible hacks and tips.
 Our insightful course on How To Earn a 6-Figure Salary as a Freelancer will take you through the steps of bagging the right clients, creating a personal brand, and building a freelance portfolio.